Jmelgar1014/budget-dash/tasks.md

 []add icon for each budget category
 [] add a last updated to budget card
-[]fix issue of having multiple budgets of same category []fix issue with being sent to landing page everytime user clicks on home []create component to upload images
+[]fix issue of having multiple budgets of same category [x]fix issue with being sent to landing page everytime user clicks on home [x]create component to upload images
-[]create aws lambda function to uplaod images to S3 []create S3 bucket for receipts
+[]create aws lambda function to uplaod images to S3 [x]create S3 bucket for receipts
-[]create endpoint to insert metadata of receipts []create endpoint to get metadata of receipts
+[x]create endpoint to insert metadata of receipts [x]create endpoint to get metadata of receipts
 []add ability to download receipt
+[x]fixed mobile layout for all transactions component [x]added modal to view images from s3
+[x]removed testing userId from function to submit to s3 []need to add view receipt button to recent transactions component []change white color for budget chart since it is to off putting []make better ui for transactions with very larger numbers []add comma to transaction amounts if over 999.99